-1. Using the words of someone else without proper acknowledgement words in quotation marks-" ".
+1. Using the words of someone else without proper acknowledgement

+Sometimes you will think it helpful to use the words of someone else in your essay.
+This may be because you want to discuss further something you have read.
+It may be because it is a particularly concise statement of something.
+In any such case you must indicate that the phrase, sentence or short paragraph is the work of another person.
+You should put their words in quotation marks-" ".
 You should also give a reference to the source.
 In the text of your essay and immediately following the quotation you should give the source in some form similar to this-(Bloggs, 2008: 33).
 The first part of the reference here is the author's surname and the year of publication, and this tells me where in your bibliography I can find the full details (and this is why your essay must have a bibliography).
 The part at the end is the page number where I could find the quotation if I wanted to look it up.
 In this way you have told me your source and you have let me check it for myself.
 You can find further guidance to referencing in The Reference Point: The Maynooth Guide to the Harvard Referencing System, available online here.
-You will also need to consult your lecturer, or module specific handbooks, and pay attention to the general practice in the particular subdiscipline of Geography than it is in many areas of Physical Geography.
+You will also need to consult your lecturer, or module specific handbooks, and pay attention to the general practice in the particular subdiscipline of Geography you are working in.
+For example, quotation is more frequent in some areas of Human Geography than it is in many areas of Physical Geography.